tildeholmqvist/connected/README.md

 ### Deploy your site
 - Before deploying, make sure that your DEBUG is set to false in your settings.py file.
-- Go to the deploy tab on Heroku and navigate to connect to GitHub, and then pick the required repository.
+- Go to the deploy tab on Heroku, navigate to connect to GitHub, and then pick the required repository.
 - Scroll to the bottom of the page where you can choose if you want to Enable Automatic Deploys for

 - Go to the deploy tab on Heroku and connect to GitHub, then to the required repository.
 - Scroll down to the bottom of the page and there you can choose if you want the deploys to be Automatic or Manually.
-The Manually deployed branches needs redepolying each time the repository is updated.
+The Manually deployed branches need redeploying each time the repository is updated.
 - Deploy your website.
 - Click "View", or scroll up to "Open App" to visit the deployed site.